 When my colleague suggested we visit the Speelklok Museum, I was at first intrigued.
 What is this offbeat tourist attraction?
 A museum in logical Netherlands to do with spells?
 But no, it was ‘only’ about musical clocks.

 I imagined exhibits of pretty little music boxes through the ages.
 Meh.

 “But it’s supposed to be really good!” she said.
 I didn’t look too keen, and so she asked what other things I might like to see while I was in Utrecht for the day, visiting her.
 “It should probably be an indoor thing, though.
 It’s likely to rain today.”

 Now, when I go somewhere to see my friends, I can hardly ever think of what local sights I want to see.
 Frankly, it doesn’t matter, as long as it’s time spent with them.
-So, having failed to think of a better option, I suppose a museum of musical clocks would do.
+So, having failed to think of a better option, I told her a museum of musical clocks would do.

-I didn’t expect to have my mind blown, by self-playing musical clocks.
-You see, the Dutch had somehow combined music with robotics, and it was surprisingly amazing.
+I didn’t expect to have my mind blown by self-playing musical clocks.
+But you see, the Dutch had somehow combined music with robotics, and it was surprisingly amazing.

 The Speelklok Museum is open from Tuesday to Sunday, 10AM to 5PM.
 It’s normally closed on Mondays – but conveniently it is open on Monday if it’s a public holiday.

 There is an hourly free tour through the museum.
 Even though you get a narration device with a keycard and booklet upon entry, it’s worthwhile following the tour.
 The guide points out interesting features that you may not have even known to look at.
 The tours are run in Dutch and English.

 - Children (4 to 12 years): €7.00

 The most current information would be on the museum’s website.

 The beginning of the tour was predictable enough.
 There were musical automata which were like a more elaborate musical box – a bird singing in a cage, a rabbit hiding in cabbage, that sort of thing.
 I’d read of such devices delighting sultans in the Golden Age.

 But then the devices got bigger.